 We believe the new Ashburton Library and Civic Centre will provide a fit for-purpose and enduring community facility for both current users and future generations.
 We are anticipating that the building will have a minimum 50 year life, so essentially we are considering the needs of our community in 2070.

 in 2019, Council amended the 2018-28 Long-Term Plan.
 This amendment included the following decisions:

 - The library floor area be 2,450m2.

 - The Emergency Operations Centre will be built to IL4 standard (150m2) with the remainder of the building built to IL3 standard.

 - A dedicated fiscal envelope of $3 million has been included for the provision of additional environmentally sustainable design (ESD) features in the building, subject to Council approval of cost-benefit analysis of the features.

 - Laminated timber be included in the design, subject to Council approval of cost-benefit analysis of the use of this material and noting that any premium related to the use of laminated timber shall be funded from the dedicated fiscal envelope for environmentally sustainable design.

 The 2018-28 Long-Term Plan amendment included a budget of $51.6 million.
 Since then, the budget has been increased to $56.75 million, to allow for contingency due to the uncertain market impacted by Covid-19. $20million has been received from the Government’s ‘shovel ready’ project funding, which has effectively offset the increased project cost and reduced to original financial input from ratepayers.

 The detailed design was completed in August 2020, and the building of the facility commenced in early 2021.
-Completion is expected by October 2022.
+Completion is expected by end of 2023.

 This project will also consider what the most efficient and best use is for the former County Council building and how to deal with the earthquake-damaged Ashburton Library.